 “What’s great is we’ve been given the flexibility to work with service users in a way that suits them and treat every person as an individual with unique needs.”

-Lee Wilson, Director of Forward Leeds said: “It is great to have Chris providing direct support for those struggling with alcohol and drug issues as a part of the Safer Leeds Street Support team.
+Operations Director Lee Wilson said: “It is great to have Chris providing direct support for those struggling with alcohol and drug issues as a part of the Safer Leeds Street Support team.
 I’m sure that through this collaborative working the team will be able to make a real difference to the lives of people living on the streets of Leeds.”

 The team works with the most vulnerable street users to provide ongoing, tailored, wrap around, support to ensure they can move into accommodation where necessary and access appropriate services to enable them to move away from street life.